The Mining Process

 Permitting

 The feasibility and assessment work demonstrated that the CK Gold Project is viable and the company filed the necessary permits to construct and operate the mine on September 13, 2022.
-The regulatory jurisdiction this project falls under the State of Wyoming and the major operating permit was issued in May 2024 by the Wyoming Department of Environmental Quality (DEQ).
+The regulatory jurisdiction this project falls under the State of Wyoming.
+The Wyoming Department of Environmental Quality (DEQ) issued the major operating permit in May 2024 and the water discharge permit in June 2024.
 As the owner of the land, the project would also need approval from the State Lands and Investment Board.
-USAU expects to receive additional permits from the DEQ dealing with water discharges and air quality in the Summer of 2024.
+USAU expects its final permits from the DEQ dealing with air quality in Q4 of 2024.

 In parallel to the mine operating permit, the company also needs an Industrial Siting Permit (ISP) with the DEQ.
 The ISP process is unique to Wyoming, but ensures the area communities in which large capital construction projects are sited have the resources to accommodate the accompanying workforce.
 It looks at issues such as traffic, housing and economic impact.
 The process can also provide impacted communities an advance on the anticipated tax revenue to help mitigate the impacts.
 The ISP was approved on June 20, 2023.